 Luckily, Argentine business culture has reached new standards in recent years and new regulations are in place that creates a highly accountable business environment.
 The fallout from the leak of information will likely be minimized by the swift response of regulatory agencies.
 For those concerned about the security of their data in Argentina, it is important to be cautious about where to pursue information.
 Many phishing and fraud scams pop up after leaks like this in an attempt to gather more information about those who have already been compromised.
 One method for securing credit profiles after a potential leak is to freeze one’s credit file and keep it locked down so it cannot be accessed unless explicitly instructed by the person whose profile it is.
 Various banks and credit monitoring services also offer fraud reporting services and heightened security protocol opt-ins that keep a close watch on activity on designated accounts for a period of time.

 If you, or someone you do business with in Argentina is potentially at risk, contact your bank and credit reporting agency to freeze your profile and sign up for fraud protection reporting measures.
 Given Argentina’s noticeable improvements to business infrastructure and security in recent years, this leak will likely prompt a regulatory overhaul, making the country an even safer place to live and do business in.

 If you have any other inquiries or questions on how to manage business risk in Argentina or Latin America, Biz Latin Hub can help you.
 We can assist with all aspects of your Argentinian investment, ensuring smooth sailing as you enter and operate within the region.
-Reach out to Oliver at [email protected] and see how we can add value to your Argentinian investment and bring you peace of mind as you invest in the region.
+Get in contact and see how we can add value to your Argentinian investment and bring you peace of mind as you invest in the region.

 See this video for valuable information regarding the need for due diligence services in Latin America!